 The Program consists of 90 academic quarter credit hours and is designed to be delivered over twenty-four months, which are divided into eight three month quarters.
-The first four quarters consist of 12 one-month modules delivered in hybrid format.
+The first four quarters consist of 12 monthly academic periods (modules) comprised of 11 months of classroom/laboratory instruction, which are delivered in a hybrid format, and one 160-hour externship course component.
 In the hybrid format, courses may include in-person (residential) and distance education (on-line) components.
-The final four quarters are delivered as four 12-week quarters, and are entirely on-line.
+The final four quarters are delivered as four 12-week quarters, and are entirely online, with the exception of a 40-hour externship course component.
+The externship portion of the program is 200 hours comprised of a 160-hour one month course/module and a 40-hour one week course/module.

 In order to be eligible for the externship period, students must successfully complete all other 100- and 200-level courses in the academic periods and must have earned a minimum cumulative GPA of 2.0.
+Students must complete a minimum of 160 hours at their externship site to earn a passing grade in PT120A and PT120B.